ptoale/pushto/README.md

     - Uses the delta T calculation of Espenak and Meeus (2006) to translate between TT and UT.

-    - Can be configured with pressure and temperature data to calculate atomospheric refraction.
+    - Can be configured with pressure and temperature data to calculate atmospheric refraction.
 Default settings are:

         - pressure = 1013 mbar